ARWNI2S/TheCorporateWars/whitepaper/gameplay/general-concept.md

 The Play-to-Earn model in TCW emerges as a mechanism of self-sustainability: it helps finance network costs, transaction fees, and infrastructure maintenance, while opening the door for the community to contribute to the project's future development.

-Here, playing to earn does not mean extracting value: it means participating in a living ecosystem, where every action helps sustain the shared universe.
+Here, playing means participating in a living ecosystem, sustaining a universe that waits for no one.